hkfoster/kylefoster-site/articles/on-letter-spacing.md

 date: 2019-12-30
 summary: Ah, the trusty letter-spacing CSS property.
 It’s been around forever, and is an essential part of any front-end developer’s toolbox.
 I typically use it on fully-capitalized text or unruly webfonts…
 tags:
-  - css
+  - CSS
-  - typography
+  - Typography
-  - design
+  - Design
 ---

 Ah, the trusty `letter-spacing` CSS property.
 It’s been around forever, and is an essential part of any front-end developer’s toolbox.
 I typically use it on fully-capitalized text [insert example], or unruly webfonts, like this header text using [insert font].
 But, as with most CSS properties, this one has a few quirks we need to consider during implementation.